 The development of this package goes back several years.

 The Wenatchee Lateral is a NWP lateral pipeline connected to their mainline at the south-central Washington Plymouth LNG facility near the Washington Oregon border and

 running approximately 120 miles up the Yakima Valley to the city of Wenatchee.
 The lateral is divided into two nomination zones; zone 10 and zone 11.
 Cascade serves Prosser, Grandview, Sunnyside, Zillah and Toppenish in Zone 10.
 In Zone 11, Cascade serves Moxee City, Yakima, Selah, Quincy, Wenatchee and East Wenatchee.
-The City of Ellensburg is also a firm shipper on Northwest located and is in Zone 11.
-PSE’s service to Cle Elum and the Suncadia resort is also transported on the Wenatchee Lateral Zone 11 but PSE does not have any firm capacity rights on the lateral.
+The City of Ellensburg is also a firm shipper located on Northwest and is in Zone 11.
+PSE’s service to Cle Elum and the Suncadia resort is also transported on the Wenatchee Lateral Zone 11, but PSE does not have any firm capacity rights on the lateral.

 The peak day capacity of the Wenatchee Lateral is insufficient to provide firm service to all of Cascade’s core and noncore customers.
 The majority of the non-core customers located along the lateral relies upon pipeline capacity that is flexed to the city gate serving their plant location.
 For example, NWP will accept a flexed nomination only if the primary firm capacity held by Cascade and the City of Ellensburg is not being fully utilized.
 Tree Top, Alcoa and a few other non-core customers have or had access to firm pipeline capacity on the lateral through Cascade’s Optional Firm Pipeline Capacity Service Schedule 685.
 Cascade has the right to pull back the capacity upon the expiration of the primary term and has either pulled back the capacity or has provided notice to the customer that Cascade will pull back the capacity at the end of the contract.